NiceAsiv/ubuntu-gnome-terminal-patch/README.md

 # Terminal selection copy and right-click paste function

-Based on personal-testing,this method is applicable to gnome-terminal versions 3.36 to 3.44.
+Based on personal-testing,this method is applicable to gnome-terminal versions 3.36 to 3.44 in ubuntu22.

 **0x01.Get the gnome terminal source code**